 Not what you might expect from Piedmont’s ‘work horse’ grape.
 That’s because Olim Bauda specializes in Barbera, planting it in their best vineyards which are situated in one of Asti’s warmest areas.
 This is big, concentrated and modern, with loads of ripe, dark fruits alongside clove, anise and floral notes.
 It has more tannic grip than most in the category and Olim Bauda always does a terrific job of balancing the grape’s high natural acidity with impressive depth and weight.
 A delicious example of what Barbera is capable of when in the right hands.

 Barbera is a red Italian wine grape variety that produces good yields and is known for deep colour, full body, low tannins and high levels of acid.
 When young, the wines offer a very intense aroma of fresh red cherries and blackberries.
-In the lightest versions, notes of cherries, raspberries and blueberries; and with notes of blackberry and black cherries in wines made of more ripe grapes.
+In the lightest versions, there are notes of cherries, raspberries and blueberries.
+In wines made of more ripe grapes, blackberry and black cherries dominate.
 Many producers employ the use of toasted oak barrels, which provides for increased complexity and aging potential.
-The lightest versions are generally known for flavours and aromas of fresh and dried fruit.

 Located in the commune of Nizza Monferrato, the Olim Bauda vineyard soil profile is alluvial (sedimentary deposits) on top of clay sandy marls.
 Grapes are trained via Guyot system.
 This vineyard is planted with Moscato and Barbera.
 Barbera plantings date to 1979 and 2000.
 The Olim Bauda site is one of the warmest in Asti, allowing Barbera to fully ripen and show its great potential.
 Grape yield does not exceed 60 quintals per hectare (depending on the vintage).
 Harvest in the Bauda vineyard takes place in the first week of October and grape selection is completely made by hand.